msm-code/GhidraCtrlP/README.md

 **Searching**

-One edgy feature that I added is the ability to search in the program memory.
+I want this plugin to remain focused on quick jumping/command execution, but there is one special command I've added: program memory search.

+If you start your search with `"`, `'` or `{`, you will get a list of search results instead of the usual contents.
 There are three modes:

 * `"` - Case sensitive text search
 * `'` - Case insensitive text search